chihaya/chihaya/README.md

 ## License

-This project is MIT licensed.
+LBRY's code changes are MIT licensed, and the upstream Chihaya code is licensed under a BSD 2-Clause license.
 For the full license, see [LICENSE](LICENSE).

 ## Security